gloveboxes/Ignite-Zava-MCP-Server-and-PostgreSQL-Sample/data/database/README.md

-# Zava DIY PostgreSQL Database Generator
+# GitHub Popup Stores PostgreSQL Database Generator

-This directory contains the PostgreSQL database generator for **Zava DIY**, a fictional home improvement retail company.
+This directory contains the PostgreSQL database generator for **GitHub Popup Stores**, a fictional home improvement retail company.
 The generator creates a comprehensive sales database with realistic retail data patterns, seasonal variations, and advanced features for data analysis and agentic applications.

 ## Quick Start

-### How to Generate the Zava DIY PostgreSQL Database
+### How to Generate the GitHub Popup Stores PostgreSQL Database

-To generate the complete Zava DIY PostgreSQL database:
+To generate the complete GitHub Popup Stores PostgreSQL database:

 ```bash
 # Navigate to the database directory